Globe Wernicke

 The Globe-Wernicke Co Ltd was an American furniture company based in Cincinnati, Ohio, United States.
-The company was founded in 1893, and specialized in the design and manufacture of military equipment.
+The company was founded in 1893, and specialized in the design and manufacture of office furniture and bookcases.

 History

 Globe-Wernicke was formed as a result of the Cincinnati based Globe Files Company (est. in 1882) purchasing the Minneapolis based Wernicke Company, founded in 1893 by Otto Wernicke, in 1899.
-The company is best known for their high-end bookcases, Desks, and other office furniture.
-Globe Wernicke established factories in the United States, Canada, United Kingdom, France and Germany.
+The company is best known for their high-end bookcases, desks, and other office furniture.
+Globe-Wernicke established factories in the United States, Canada, United Kingdom, France and Germany.

 The company patented the "elastic bookcases" also known as a modular bookcase or barrister's bookcase.
 These were high-quality stacking book shelves, with a standard width of 34 inches, in oak, walnut and mahogany, capable of being adapted to fit together to form a bookcase which could either be all of the same measurements or which could be rearranged by the insertion of units of different depths and heights.
 These glass-fronted shelves are today collectible antiques highly desired by collectors.
 With regularity, these bookcases appear in auctions and internet sites and, what originally cost $75 or so will now be sold for $900 or more.

 During World War II 90% of the company's business in the US was converted to produce military equipment.